KDE/digikam-doc/batch_queue/watermark_tool.rst

     :alt:
     :align: center

-    Sample of Systematic Repeated Text Watermark Applied to a photo Using Transparency and
+    Sample of Systematic Repeated Text Watermark Applied to a photo Using Transparency